kapil959/Pizza/README.md

 After clicking over confirm button, order summary section will hide and user information section will be visible.
 8. Enter the values in required fields.
 Basic validation has been applied in all the fields i.e. fields cant be empty.
 If you click over Order button without entering input in any of the field, error message will be diplayed.
-9. Fill all the input area and click on 'Order' button.
+9. Fill all the input areas and click on 'Order' button.

 Success message will be displayed.